nimiq/keyguard/README.md

 The Nimiq Keyguard is fully internationalized and ready for the community to add translations in different languages.

 To help translate the Keyguard, the procedure is as follows:

 - Clone this repository.

 - The translations are located in the `src/translations` folder.
 A translation file for a language is named as the language's two letter [ISO 639-1 code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) plus file extension `.json`.
 For example, for French with two letter code `fr` the translations are located at `src/translations/fr.json`.
   If that file doesn't exist yet, i.e. you're starting a new translation, please duplicate `en.json` as starting point and rename it accordingly.

-- The translations files are in a key-value json format.
+- The translation files are in a key-value json format.
   For Example:
   ```json
   "my-translation": "Content in English",
   "timer-expiry": "This offer expires in",
   ```
   Where the key is the unique identifier of the string to translate.
 You can find the source string to translate in the `en.json` file.
   Please only edit the translations, not the source strings nor the keys.

+- During the build step, a language dictionary is auto-generated from the separate translation files at `src/translation/index.js`.
+Please do not edit this file but only the separate translation files.

+- You can test your translations locally by setting up a local development server as described in section [development](#development) and then setting the language cookie in the served page.
+To do so, open your browser's developer console (ctrl + shift + c) and input `document.cookie = 'lang=<lang>'` where `<lang>` should be replaced by the two letter language code of the language you want to test, for example `document.cookie = 'lang=fr'`.
+If you struggle setting up the local demo you can ask us to setup an online demo for you after opening a pull request.

-- Once the file has been fully translated or you are done updating an existing language file, you can open a pull request here in github.
+- Once the file has been fully translated or you are done updating an existing translation file, you can open a pull request here in github.

 - The pull request will then be reviewed and, if all goes well, merged into the master branch and published asap.

 #### Additional information

 - Words between square brackets are html tags which must not be translated nor edited.
 They will be replaced by a html tag during app runtime.
 For example:
   ```json
   "recovery-words-intro-offline": "Keep your words offline, enter them nowhere but on [strong]keyguard[/strong].nimiq.com."
   ```